 We wrote about Jan's new 3-acre property in June of 2020 when it first hit the market for a cool $125 million asking price.

 Musician Kenny Rogers owned this home back in the 1980s.
 He actually paid to have the funicular installed.
 And not only did he have to pay the construction costs, when the city of Malibu complained that the funicular was installed without permission or permits, Rogers ALSO had to pay $2 million in fines.

-Jan is buying out his neighbor, a 48-year-old Bosnian-born entrepreneur named Diana Jenkins.
-This is Diana:
+Jan is buying out his neighbor, a 48-year-old Bosnian-born entrepreneur named Sanela Diana Jenkins.
+This is Sanela Diana Jenkins:

 The woman in the above photo is 48.
 That is not a typo.
 I just double checked.

 Diana was born just a few years before Jan in the town of Sarajevo which at the time was the country of Yugoslavia, today's Bosnia and Herzegovina.
 Bosnia and Herzegovina is a country.
 I had to double check this as well because I'm an idiot American.